bryomajor/elea-africa/README.md

 ## Description
 Elea Africa is a web app that allows users to view Elea Africa's portfolio and get in touch with their contact person.
+It consists of a [backend](https://github.com/bryomajor/elea-africa-backend) and a [frontend](https://github.com/bryomajor/elea-africa-frontend).

 ## Author